kristoferdowe/bigoblade_kris/Big-O-Exercises.md

 10.)
 This checks to see if a number is prime.
 O (?)
 This is an interesting one.
 I'm assuming the desired answer is linear or logn, but really...
 That's a question for a mathmatician.
 The prime number gap grows as you input larger numbers...but then at a certain point the gap stops increasing.
 There are also theorems that talk about maximum distances between "prime pairs", etc.  So honestly I'd need to know a lot about prime numbers to answer accurately.

+11.)
+Algorithm and function in bigOTOH.js
+a.)
+Src still has the two biggest plates.
+Other three are stacked in order on dest. b.)
+7, 15, 31 (2*previous + 1) c.)
+O(2n+1)?

+12.)
+These can be found in bigOExercises.js

+13.)
+Only finished the first 7 so I'm going to go by them:

+    1.)
+Linear - One tick for each item
+    2.)
+Linear (by exponent) - one cycle for each exponent increase 3.)
+Linear - one slice for each additional character 4.)
+Linear - one cycle for each additonal number higher 5.)
+Too many factors for a simple answer.
+Linear for the length of the string 6.)
+Going to go with polynomial or exponential.
+Not sure which one...each additional number means having as many calculations as the previous two numbers combined.
+OH, I know, O(fibbonaci) :-)

+    7.)
+Linear - additional cycle for each increase in number

+14.)
+These can be found in the code comments for bigOExercises.js